 - Request for epidural anesthesia

 - Any obstetric emergency

 - Problems with the water birth tub

 - Pregnancy BMI of 40 or greater

 Who should I contact if I would like more information?

 Please contact your primary care provider or OB/GYN to determine if you are a candidate for a water birth and if your provider is willing to offer a water birth delivery.

-If you would like more information about a water birth, please contact our Women's Health Administration at (608) 417-6990.
+If you would like more information about a water birth, please contact Family Health Education at (608) 417-6990.